 Installing A Garbage Disposal

 The first thing you need to do before installing a garbage disposal in an area with this type of system is to check with the water authority or the waste management company in your area.

-If you have a double sink, the easiest and most effective way to pipe in a disposal is to run the discharge tube of the disposal directly to a tee that is located below the other sink.
+If you have a double sink, the easiest and most effective way to pipe in the disposal is to run the discharge tube of the disposal directly to a tee that is located below the other sink.
 This will allow the disposal to connect to both sinks at once.
-In order for the drain to function properly, the tube needs to be lowered by about a quarter of an inch.
+For the drain to function properly, the tube needs to be lowered by about a quarter of an inch.

 Size And Storage

 Check the dimensions of your sink and the space below it to ensure that a garbage disposal will fit before making the purchase.
 The length of various disposals can range anywhere from ten to fifteen inches.
 Differences in width and depth are also very important aspects to consider.